Skip to content

 Adding Water and Cleaner

 Once the fryer is drained and components are removed, close the drain valve.
 Add water to the tank, ensuring it reaches the fill line marked inside the tank.
 Next, turn the fryer back on and enter the boil out mode.
-Depending on your fryer model, this could involve setting the thermostat to a low temperature or allowing the fryer’s computer to automatically enter the mode once water is added.
+Depending on your fryer model, you may need to set the thermostat to a low temperature.
+You can also let the fryer’s computer automatically enter this mode when you add water.
 Once the water reaches a simmer, add an OEM-approved cleaner to the tank.
 It's crucial to check the label or your operator's manual for the proper cleaner-to-water ratio.

 Soaking and Scrubbing the Tank